Find Trade Colleges

 $20,080 Avg Student Debt

 Full-time students from Washington pay an average of $8,845 in tuition and fees if they choose to attend CWU.
-Out-of-state students pay an average of $25,910.
+Those students who come from outside the state pay an average of $25,910.
 On average, bachelor’s degree students take out $20,080 in loans while pursuing their degree.
 Around 57% of those degree recipients were women.

 Full Central Washington University Report